nathanvilliger/interview_simulator/README.md

 - Single questions at a time, either drawn from the predefined lists of questions or provided by ChatGPT.
 I recommend drawing from the predefined lists for this use case since ChatGPT may repeat itself when given the same question prompt over and over.

 - Several questions in a row provided in one go by ChatGPT.
 The code is currently written to ask for a list of five questions at a time in this mode, but that number could easily be changed by changing the prompts in the calls to `prompt_gpt()` within the `serve_question()` function (specifically the calls where `return_list=True`).

+Note that the resume questions interrogate bullet points from my resume.
+You'll want to change those to make them relevant to you!

 ## ChatGPT setup